SamadTheTechGuy/Electric-Vehicle-Data-Analysis/README.md

 *  What are the categories of the vehicle model for clean alternative fuel vehicle(CAFV) with their model year?
 *  What is the the total number of vehicle categories by model for CAFV that are Eligible, Non-eligible, or unknown?
 *  Which vehicle model with its electric type covers the highest electric range (miles) greater than 100miles per electric charge?
-*  What are the top 10 vehicle model that are not eligible for CAFV but can cover higher electric range?
+*  Which are the vehicle models that are not eligible for CAFV but can cover higher electric range?
 *  What are the ranges for the lowest suggested retail price for the vehicle models with their model year and type by the manufacturers?
 ## Tools used
 *  Postgresql